Skip to content

 • tools.core: To restrict run_shell_command to a specific set of commands, add entries to the core list under the tools category in the format run_shell_command(<command>).
 For example, "tools": {"core": ["run_shell_command(git)"]} will only allow git commands.
 Including the generic run_shell_command acts as a wildcard, allowing any command not explicitly blocked.

-• tools.exclude: To block specific commands, add entries to the exclude list under the tools category in the format run_shell_command(<command>).
+• tools.exclude [DEPRECATED]: To block specific commands, use the Policy Engine.
+Historically, this setting allowed adding entries to the exclude list under the tools category in the format run_shell_command(<command>).
 For example, "tools": {"exclude": ["run_shell_command(rm)"]} will block rm commands.

 The validation logic is designed to be secure and flexible:

-1. Command Chaining Disabled: The tool automatically splits commands chained with &&, ||, or ; and validates each part separately.
+1. Command chaining disabled: The tool automatically splits commands chained with &&, ||, or ; and validates each part separately.
 If any part of the chain is disallowed, the entire command is blocked.

-2. Prefix Matching: The tool uses prefix matching.
+2. Prefix matching: The tool uses prefix matching.
 For example, if you allow git, you can run git status or git log.

-3. Blocklist Precedence: The tools.exclude list is always checked first.
+3. Blocklist precedence: The tools.exclude list is always checked first.
 If a command matches a blocked prefix, it will be denied, even if it also matches an allowed prefix in tools.core.

 Allow only specific command prefixes